Chaekgye of Baekje

+Genealogy of the king, helpful for understanding the dynasty.

 King Chaekgye (died 298, r.
 286–298) was the ninth king of Baekje, one of the Three Kingdoms of Korea.

 Background

 He was the eldest son of King Goi.
 He became king upon Goi's death in 286 which was the 53rd year of his reign.
 The Samguk sagi records that "his stature was tall and great, and he was spirited and heroic".

 Reign

 His wife, whose name is recorded as Bogwa, was a daughter of the governor of Daifang commandery.
 This marital alliance contributed to friction between the northern Korean kingdom Goguryeo and Baekje, after Goguryeo attacked Daifang in 286 and Chaekgye sent troops to Daifang's aid.
 Chaekgye fortified the Wiryeseong, Acha Mountain Fortress and Sa-seong to defend the Han River valley against expected retaliation.

 In 298, Baekje was invaded by Maek-in (맥인, 貊人, probably referring to Dongye) and the Lelang commandery, and Chaekgye was killed.